 - Tomato Spinach Salad

 - 2 Tbs fresh basil about 7-8 leaves

-- Add salt, pepper, and balsamic vinegar to a bowl or blender.
-Choose a bowl large enough to prevent splashing while mixing.
+- Add salt, pepper, and balsamic vinegar to a bowl.
+Whisk to combine.

 - Add chopped basil to vinaigrette and stir to combine.
-Refrigerate until ready to serve.*
+Refrigerate until ready to serve*, up to 1 week.